jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Opening in a Standalone Markdown Previewer

-A final option for previewing files is to use an external previewer with `C-c C-c o`.
+A final option for previewing files is to use an external previewer with `C-c C-c o` (`markdown-open`).
 The program used to preview files is specified by the `markdown-open-command` variable, which must be customized to use an available external previewer on your system.

 `markdown-open-command`